We hope you enjoy this web site and what it represents.

 It was, and remains, a joyous celebration.
 Christina Aubin, posting on The Witches' Voice, eloquently writes:

-Followers of ancient Celtic Pagan religious would light bonfires on hill tops.
+Centuries ago, followers of Celtic Pagan religions would light bonfires on nearby hill tops.
 They would extinguish the fires in their homes and relight them with fire that they brought from the main bonfire.
 People, with their cattle, would often walk around the bonfire or walk between two bonfires.
 They believed that this would provide them and their animals with good health during the following year.

-These pagan religious celebrations have largely died out since the arrival of Christianity.
-However, Beltane is still celebrated by two groups:
+Pagan religious celebrations have largely died out since the arrival of Christianity.
+However, Beltane is still widely celebrated enthusiastically by two groups:

 Modern-day Wiccans and other Neopagans revived the celebration of the eight Sabbats during the late 20th century.
 Neopagans in the Northern Hemisphere generally observe Beltane from sunset on APR-30 to sunset on MAY-01.
 Some Neopagans prefer to observe the Sabbat on the day midway between the spring equinox and the summer solstice.
 Still others celebrate it at the day of the full moon closest to this midway point.